“New & Improved” Integration Flow Editor in SAP Cloud Integration’s Web Application

 Image 17: Configuration view when maximized

-Similar action buttons will be provided in all the split views that we have in the SAP Cloud Platform Integration’s Web Application.
+Similar action buttons will be provided in all the split views that we have in the SAP Cloud Integration’s Web Application.

 We have also enhanced the modelling constraints (or restrictions) to ensure that you do not model a wrong integration flow.
 Some examples of modelling constraints are:

 - Restrict drop of flow steps outside a pool